 When we speak of human alpha males today, it may be that we refer to the trait of social dominance: Studies have demonstrated that socially dominant men hold sway with many women, and can invoke feelings of inferiority among men.
 Thanks to current research, these men may also be more readily identifiable.

 Height is also highly valued in the human mating market: Studies show that women favor tall men not just in controlled laboratory-based experiments, but in real-world contexts such as online dating advertisements and speed-dating events.
-Such men also garner more responses to online dating profiles; are more likely to get a date; and are more likely to be married.
-There's a curious caveat, however—although height is linked to mate preferences in the West, studies have revealed that a desire for tall men is not a cross-cultural universal.
+Such men also garner more responses to online dating profiles; are more likely to get a date, and are more likely to be married.
+There's a curious caveat, however, although height is linked to mate preferences in the West, studies have revealed that a desire for tall men is not cross-culturally universal.

 Face.
 A handsome face also advertises a man's dominance as well.
 A rugged visage is believed to signal optimally elevated levels of T to women in search of high-quality genes they can pass on to their children.
 While this masculinizing hormone produces these seductive features, it is thought that having too much of it is actually a burden on the immune system.
-So, the thinking goes, only men with strong immune systems can withstand T's potent effects.
+The thinking: Only men with strong immune systems can withstand T's potent effects.
 And for our ancestors, a powerful immune system that could effectively fight off diseases had great evolutionary currency.
 Consistent with this argument, studies have shown that facial masculinity is related to higher levels of circulating T as well as perceived and actual levels of health.